-As part of the Soviet Union before it's independence in 1991, virtually no visitors crossed the border, then the 1990's – which might have brought hope and freedom, instead delivered a particularly cruel civil war for the people of Tajikistan, which wrought havoc and set the country back considerably.
+Part of the Soviet Union before its independence in 1991, Tajikistan received few visitors.
+The 1990s, which might have brought hope and freedom, instead delivered a civil war for the people of Tajikistan, which wrought havoc and set the country back considerably.

-Well the good news is - relatively, yes it is.
-With a low crime rate, a growing range of home-stay accommodation, a friendly population, a slightly less daunting government than some neighbouring countries this is a country that is keen to push forward and to welcome travellers, meaning that now it is a little easier travel around Tajikistan.
+The good news is, yes it is.
+With a low crime rate, a growing range of home-stay accommodation, a friendly population, and a slightly less daunting government than some neighboring countries, Tajikistan is keen to push forward and to welcome travelers.
+As a result, it is now easier to get around.

 There is a small, but growing threat of terrorism in Tajikistan in certain areas of the country.
-Flashpoints are the Rasht (Gharm) valley where in September 2010 there was an ambush on Tajik soldiers in the Kamarob Gorge (unlikely to affect tourists as they hardly ever visit this region).
-In Rasht it's a good idea to take a local guide.
+Flashpoints are the Rasht (Gharm) Valley.
+It's a good idea to take a local guide in this region.

-More worryingly are the minor, often unexplained, explosions that occasionally occur in the capital Dushanbe.
-As with many terror attacks, some have included places visited by expatriates and foreign travellers visit, such as nightclubs and restaurants – so far these have been small-scale but it is an increasing trend.
+More worryingly are the minor, often unexplained, attacks that occasionally occur in the capital Dushanbe.
+As with many terror attacks, some have included places visited by expatriates and foreign travelers, such as nightclubs and restaurants – so far these have been small-scale but it is an increasing trend.
 As a response, the Tajik government sometimes carries out counter-terrorist operations on the outskirts of Dushanbe.

-Be aware that areas bordering the country – particularly along the Afghan, Uzbek and Kyrgyz borders –may have unexploded mines although these are usually clearly marked. should not be visited and it's worth keeping abreast of the news in Tajikistan as insurgency activity there can affect the security situation along the border and within Tajikistan.
-In some places only a river divides the two countries.
+Be aware that areas bordering the country – particularly along the Afghan, Uzbek and Kyrgyz borders – may have unexploded mines, although these are usually clearly marked.
+These areas should not be visited and it's worth keeping abreast of the news in Tajikistan as insurgency activity can affect the security situation.
+In some places, only a river divides two countries.

 The official level of criminal activity in Dushanbe is rated ‘moderate to high' – yet the emptiness of the streets and badly lit roads running off of the main road that runs through the city – Rudaki - add to the ‘feel' of unease at night.
 Official street crime figures are hard to come by.

-Women travellers will find Tajikistan easier than countries such as India and Egypt where staring and groping are much more common.
-However, there have been a few traveller reports of over-amorous tour guides and inappropriate comments by drivers and guides which have made female travellers, especially solo ones, feel uncomfortable.
+Women travelers will find Tajikistan easier than countries such as India and Egypt where staring and groping are much more common.
+However, there have been a few traveler reports of over-amorous tour guides and inappropriate comments by drivers and guides which have made female travelers, especially solo ones, feel uncomfortable.

-If you are mugged, or worse, the police, some of whom are corrupt, may, or may not help you - low salaries, and inadequate training result in a lack of professionalism among the police (who are often more concerned with coercing bribes from drivers).
-The police do occasionally stop tourists and ask to see your documents, always carry a photocopy of your passport if you have secured it elsewhere. is best to leave your passport in an under-clothes money belt or in a safe at your hotel.
+Low salaries, and inadequate training, often result in a lack of professionalism among the police (who are often more concerned with coercing bribes from drivers).
+The police do occasionally stop tourists and ask to see documents.
+Always carry a photocopy of your passport.
+It is best to leave your passport in an under-clothes money belt or in a safe at your hotel.

 If you are approached by the police it goes without saying but always ask to see their ID and do not sign any paperwork that you cannot fully understand (if it is in Russian or Tajik).

-Tajikistan is an Islamic country, it pays to dress conservatively and to obey the usual precautions.
-Many Tajik men have not had much contact with western females and there is a sense that some are unsure how to behave – as usual the mention of a husband is a good idea, even if fabricated.
+Tajikistan is an Islamic country, so dress conservatively and to obey the usual precautions.
+Many Tajik men may not have had much contact with western women and there is a sense that some are unsure how to behave – as usual, the mention of a husband is a good idea, even if fabricated.

-Tajikistan is on the heroin highway from Afghanistan, where the drugs are then travelled onwards through Russia and into Europe.
-As a result Tajikistan has quite a serious problem with the drugs and a subsequently growing HIV infection rate too.
-Criminal gangs who operate the business are unlikely to target travellers, but it pays to be aware of the problem if travelling close to the Afghan border and to bear in mind that the temptation of making a fast buck has proved too much for many border guards and police who are often in on the trade
+Tajikistan is on the heroin highway from Afghanistan, where the drugs are then traveled onwards through Russia and into Europe.
+As a result, Tajikistan has quite a serious problem with the drugs and a subsequently growing HIV infection rate.
+Criminal gangs who operate the business are unlikely to target travelers, but it pays to be aware of the problem if traveling close to the Afghan border and to bear in mind that the temptation of making a fast buck has proved too much for many border guards and police who are often in on the trade

 Taxis, often unlicensed, meet shared taxis (locally called marshrutkas) arriving in the dead of night to Dushanbe from other destinations in Tajikistan – do not allow the driver's friends into the car under any circumstances, even if this means getting out.